Bayesian Calibration for Activity Based Models: Bayesian Model Formulation

-The joint training of the encoder and decoder allows us to efficiently perform cross validation on the dimensionality of the latent space.
-This is accomplished through a combined loss function that takes into account both the errors in the predicted output loss values $\hat{\mathcal{L}}$ and the reconstructed input values $\hat{\theta}$.
-Though any loss function which captures these errors can be used, this paper uses the following loss function $l_{NN}=M_\lambda + A_P$:
+We define an estimation procedure that jointly estimates the parameters of the deep learning transformation, the basis vectors and hyperparameters of the univariate GPs.
+Training is accomplished by minimizing a combined training function $\xi(\theta)$ which takes into account both the errors in the predicted output's loss values $\hat{\mathcal{L}}$ and the reconstructed input values $\hat{\theta}$.
+This joint training of the encoder and decoder allows us to efficiently perform cross validation on the dimensionality of the latent space.

-The MLP portion, mapping the input $\theta$ to the output's loss function $\mathcal{L}$, of the architecture uses the Mean Squared Error (MSE) function multiplied by a scaler $\lambda$~\footnote{This is to adjust importance for or against the encoder verses the decoder}:

-The Autoencoder portion $A_P$ of the loss uses the mean squared error function and a summed quadratic penalty cost $P$ for producing predicted values outside of the original subspace bounds:
+Though any function which captures these errors can be used, this paper's training function minimizes the Mean Squared Error (MSE) between $\hat{\mathcal{L}}$ and ${\mathcal{L}}$ multiplied by a scaler $\lambda$ and a Mean Squared Error (MSE) function along with a summed quadratic penalty cost $P$ for producing reconstructed values $\hat{\theta}$ outside of the original subspace bounds:

-where $\theta_u$ represents the input set's upper bound, and $\theta_l$ represents the input set's lower bound.
+where $\lambda$ represents the importance weight of the encoder verses the decoder portion; $P$ is the penalty cost for producing predicted values outside of the original subspace bounds; $\theta_{ub}$ represents the input set's upper bound; and $\theta_{lb}$ represents the input set's lower bound.

-Due to the bounded requirement of BO, some activation functions will require adjustments for at least the dimension reducing bottleneck layer.
-For example, the ReLU function can be bounded by adjusting the neural network to add two new parameters defining the state space bounds $DR_{ub},DR_{lb}$:
+Note, due to the bounded requirement of BO, some activation functions will require adjustments for at least the dimension-reducing bottleneck layer.
+For example, the ReLU function can be bounded by adjusting the deep learner to add two new parameters defining the state space bounds $DR_{ub},DR_{lb}$:

-When constructing the neural network architecture, the user should consider that any artificial bounding can result in the need for additional nodes and/or layers when compared with an unbounded version.
+When constructing the deep learning architecture, the user should consider that any artificial bounding can result in the need for additional nodes and/or layers when compared with an unbounded version.

-Each of the functions in this dimensionality reduction architecture $\phi$, $F$, and $s$ is a neural network.
-Neural Networks (NN) are a class of non-linear functions which construct a predictive mapping using hierarchical layers of latent variables.
-The output can be a continuous, discrete, or mixed value set.
-Each layer $\ell$ applies element-wise a univariate activation function $\tau$ to an affine transformation:

-where $W$ represents the weights placed on the layer's input set $Z$, and $b$ represents the offset value critical to recovering shifted multivariate functions.

-Networks consisting of multiple layers are referred to as a Deep Neural Network (DNN); given the number of layers $\ell$, a predictor then becomes the composite map

-Neural network given by Equation (\ref{Eq:MLP}) is known as Multi-Layered Perceptron (MLP).
-A specialized variation, known as a Autoencoder maps the input to itself via a bottleneck structure, which means the model aims to concentrate information required to recreate $\theta$ using a latent vector $Z$.

-The general approximation capabilities of neural networks is rooted in the universal basis theorem proved by Kolmogorov~\citep{kolmogorov_approximation_1963}.